 Directed by: Jordan Peele

 Opening Scene: A classic Peele-style cold open.
-You and your team are scavenging for supplies in an abandoned office building.
+John and his team are scavenging for supplies in an abandoned office building.
 The scene is played for laughs as Jamaal tries to haggle with a decaying corpse for a bottle of hand sanitizer, but the tension quickly ratchets up as walkers swarm the building.

-Plot: Your team stumbles upon the prison, cautiously approaching with weapons drawn.
+Plot: John's team stumbles upon the prison, cautiously approaching with weapons drawn.
 Rick's group is wary but lets them in after a tense standoff.
-There's immediate friction between Rick's group and your team, fueled by mistrust and differing philosophies.
+There's immediate friction between Rick's group and John's team, fueled by mistrust and differing philosophies.

 Dave's Paranoia: Dave is convinced that Rick's group is hiding something and is constantly trying to "decode" their behavior using his unique analytical skills.